zionsg/getmail/README.md

             }
         }

-        class Point // not allowed
+        class Point // not allowed - use property in some cases, use method in some cases {
-        {
             public $x;
             protected $y;